-often not provided with the written basis for evaluations and decisions, as well as reasonable opportunities for appeal.
+Korea also does not provide meaningful transparency and due process for companies that apply for reimbursement.
+The various subcommittees involved in the reimbursement process do not share the outputs of their deliberations, and applicants are often not provided with a satisfactorily informative written basis for evaluations and decisions, as well as reasonable opportunities for appeal.
 Moreover, the data used for NHIS budget impact analysis and other government evaluations are not shared with applicants prior to reimbursement negotiations.

 Finally, under Article 5.3(5)(e) of KORUS and the side letter thereto, Korea agreed to "make available an independent review process that may be invoked at the request of an applicant directly affected by a [pricing/reimbursement] recommendation or determination."
 Korea has taken the position, however, that reimbursed prices negotiated with pharmaceutical companies should not be subject to the independent review mechanism because the NHIS does not make "determinations" and merely negotiates the final price at which a company will be reimbursed.
-However, this interpretation completely negates the original purpose of the independent review mechanism, which should apply to the negotiation process for prices of all reimbursed drugs, particularly patented medicines.
+Moreover, for many innovative medicines, prices are decided by HIRA based on WAP without subsequent price negotiations with NHIS.
+However, this interpretation negates the original purpose of the independent review mechanism, which should apply to the process for setting prices of all reimbursed medicines, particularly patented medicines.
+While an independent review process is actively used for medical devices, there is not an effective independent review mechanism relating to medicine reimbursement, in part because regulations permit HIRA to conduct re-evaluations even after an independent review has taken place.